 This course defines financial accounting objectives and their relationship to business.
-Students are introduced to the fundamental principles of accounting and the accounting cycle as it applies to corporations.
+Students learn about the fundamental principles of accounting and the accounting cycle as it applies to corporations.
 Prerequisites: APA2121 Lecture Hours: 40.0; Lab Hours: 00.0; Other Hours: 00.0